Student Welfare

 You may wish to speak to a Harassment Adviser outside of the College environment, in which case you can find information about and contact details for the University Harassment Adviser network online.
 On this webpage you can also find specific contact details for Harassment Advisers who identify as BME; as LGBTQ; or who have received specific training in supporting survivors of sexual violence or domestic abuse.

-If you have experienced sexual harassment, you may wish to consult the procedures and resources listed above under Harassment and Bullying.
+If you have experienced sexual harassment or violence, you can consult the procedures and resources listed above; and there is also additional specialist support available to you.

 The Oxford University Sexual Harassment and Violence Support Service is an all-in-one provision for any students regardless of age or gender who have been affected by sexual harassment or violence whether recent or not.
 They provide free support and advice, along with a safe and confidential place to be heard independent of your College and Department.
 The service can be contacted by emailing supportservice@admin.ox.ac.uk